ramp-eu/TTE.project1/docs/README.md

 ```

 #### Usage
+Information about how to use the demo components can be found in the [User & Programmers Manual](usermanual.md).
 ```
-How to use the component

-Information about how to use the <Name of component> can be found in the [User & Programmers Manual](usermanual.md).

-The following features are listed as [deprecated](docs/deprecated.md).
+Within the docs folder, the "installationguide.md" is to be filled with information on how to use and configure the components of the demo.
 ```

 #### API